kiniry/objective-c/s093030/assignment2/README.txt

 e.g. NoblePerson(string name) { ... }

 ---------- Class types ----------
-Class types in C# must always adhere to an interface.
+Class types in Objective-C must always adhere to an interface.
 This is a little different than for example C#.
-Subsequently one only has to include the header file (.h) file and not the implementation (.m) file.
-For design purposes this is a rather good approach but it can sometimes also become quite tedious as every single class needs an interface.
+To use a class type one only has to include the header file (.h) file and not necessarily the implementation (.m) file.
+For design purposes this is a rather good approach but it can sometimes also become quite tedious as every single class requires an interface.

 ---------- Constructors and factories ----------
 Another substantial difference between C# and Objective-C is the